halpo/pivot/cran-comments.md

 ---

-* The note is for the unrecognized word 'unpivot' which is intentional.
+* win_builder gives 1 note due to the unrecognized word 'unpivot'
+* travis-ci gives 1 note due to package 'odbc' being unavailable on that platform.